 The Value Map helps you define how your product or service addresses your customers’ pains and gains.
 It consists of the Gain Creators, the features that create gains for your customers, and the Pain Relievers, the features that alleviate their pains.

-Download Free Value Proposition Canvas Template
+You can Download Free Value Proposition Canvas Template here

 How to use Value Proposition Canvas and Examples

 Here’s a step-by-step guide on how to use the Value Proposition Canvas Template:

 Before creating any value proposition, you need to have a clear understanding of your target audience.
 Start by creating a fictional character, or persona, that represents your ideal customer.
 Give your persona a name and describe their demographics, interests, and habits.

 For instance, if you’re creating a value proposition for a mobile fitness app, your persona might be someone like John, a 30-year-old office worker who wants to stay fit but has a busy schedule.

 Next, consider the jobs-to-be-done that your persona might be trying to accomplish.
 This involves identifying the specific tasks or goals that your customer wants to achieve, rather than focusing solely on their demographics or purchasing habits.

 For example, John’s jobs-to-be-done might include “finding time for exercise” or “tracking progress towards fitness goals.”